top of page

 August 1971

-According to “3/187th Annual Report 1971” the battalion was moved to the Cam Ranh Bay area over a three day period in early August of 1971 and returned to Camp Evans over a three day period in early October of 1971.
+According to “3/187th Annual Report 1971" in early August of 1971, the 3/817th was moved to the Cam Ranh Bay area where it remained until early October of 1971.
 The report indicates the following: “On 4 Aug 71 the Rakkasans replaced the 4th BN, 503 Infantry of the 173rd Airborne Brigade as the Battalion security force under the control of the Cam Ranh Bay Support Command whose mission it was to conduct defensive operations in the rocket belt around the Cam Ranh Bay Peninsula.
 Beginning on 4 Aug 1971 the Rakkasans conducted successfully their move as an independent Infantry Battalion 370 KM south to Cam Ranh Bay.
-Utilizing Air Force C-130s, the Battalion, over a period of three days, moved each Rifle Company, staff and Headquarters section to Cam Ranh Bay Army Depot fully prepared to begin field operations.”
-The report indicates that after arrival, each company was inserted into a different area of operation.
+Utilizing Air Force C-130s, the Battalion, over a period of three days, moved each Rifle Company, staff and Headquarters section to Cam Ranh Bay Army Depot fully prepared to begin field operations”, page 23.
+The report indicates that after arrival, each rifle company was inserted into a different area of operation, while the Recon Teams operated in two areas on the Cam Ranh Bay Peninsula.
+The report indicates that "Rocket launching sites were the primary concerns of the Rakkasans as they worked the traditional rocket belt areas around Can Ranh Bay with the mission of halting stand off rocket attacks of the Can Ranh Bay installations", page 27.
+In late August, NVA sappers infiltrated the Tri-Service Ammunition Storage area and planted satchels charges which resulted in three large explosions causing damage to the ammunition area as well as buildings.
+Two Rakkasans lost their lives in the month of August.
+Floyd William Kotewa, Jr and Haywood Rodgers, but of Delta Company were killed in action on August 14, 1971.

 Click or double click a picture to view descriptions and full gallery content.
 Content under construction and currently incomplete.